-You are expected to have read the materials before class and to participate in discussions during class.
+As noted above, you are expected to have read the materials before class and to participate during class.
 Behavior in class and during the negotiation exercises must conform to the Honor Code: "Law students are expected to uphold the standards of professional conduct that are reflected in this Code, which includes obligations to be honest, [and] to act in a manner that is civil toward others...."
 (Introduction, SIU School of Law Honor Code.)
-Any student who is dishonest or not civil will be asked to leave the classroom and will be counted absent for that day.
+Any student who is dishonest or uncivil will be asked to leave the classroom and will be counted absent for that day.

-7. Grading: 430 Points Possible
+7. Grading: 440 Points Possible

 a.
-46.5% of your grade (200 points) is based on your performance in 4 of the 5 graded exercises (the lowest exercise score will be dropped).
-For each exercise, the student with the highest raw score for his/her side gets 50 points.
-The next highest raw score will receive 48 points and so on.
-Record your results or raw score right onto the D2L drop box by Tuesday @ 5:00 pm.
-If there is a score sheet, fill in the details of your agreement, double check your math, and also attach that to the drop box by Tuesday @ 5:00 pm.
+45% of your grade (200 points) is based on your results in 4 of the 5 graded exercises (the lowest exercise score will be dropped).
+For each exercise, the student with the highest raw score for their side will get 50 points.
+The next highest raw scorer will receive 48 points and so on.
+First submit your score sheet, double checking the details of your agreement and your math.
+Then, right on the D2L drop box, record your results as part of your self-assessment.